asumo-1xts/asumo-1xts.github.io/docs/posts/12-commentPut.md

 ## Introduction

-I have released a small VSCode extension called "commentPut", so let me briefly introduce it.
+I have released a small VScode extension called "commentPut", so let me briefly introduce it.

 [Marketplace](@:https://marketplace.visualstudio.com/items?itemName=asumo-1xts.commentput)

-## Background and purpose
+## What can it do?

-In VSCode, the comment-out shortcut `Ctrl+/` inserts the comment symbol at the beginning of the line, even if it is executed at the end of the line.
+In VScode, the comment-out shortcut `Ctrl+/` inserts the comment symbol at the beginning of the line, even if it is executed at the end of the line.

 <ImageGroup
   :sources="[